relliko/Deeps/README.md

 - High jump displays as Avalanche and Jump displays as Gale axe
 - Report only shows top 4
 - Missing the first swing of attack rounds may not include the rest of the rounds damage
+- If multiple pets are in a party and people summon and dismiss them the pet damage may end up tied to the wrong player.
+Recommended to reset if pets are changed around a lot.

 ## Patch Notes